SergTX/VOSS_Test_Assessment/README.md

 ### 5. How you might build in exception and error handling to your app?
         --- On python script I would use try block and except statement.

+## P.S --
+           -- This test assessment also can be written in Gherkin language (.feature).
+Pytest bdd framework , but I desided to go with hybrid framework.